s-nlp/AdaRAGUE/README.md

 ## SeaKR
 ### Running experiments
 All code with our evaluator is available in SeaKR folder.
 We copied the original SeaKR repository and made some in `vllm_uncertainty`.
-For running experiments use a code from README in `SeaKR` folder.
+For running experiments use a code from [SeaKR README.md](./SeaKR/README.md)

 ### Evaluation
 For single and multi hop evaluation you can use code from `eval_multihop.ipynb` and `eval_singlehop.ipynb`